A Swampland-modified Hod bound for charged black holes with exotic matter: Hod–Swampland Distance Conjecture Bound

-In the context of exponential potentials characteristic of quintessence models, scaling solutions emerge where the scalar field exhibits a logarithmic radial dependence, \(\phi(r) \propto \ln \left(\frac{r}{r_{ref}} \right)\) \cite{Copeland:1997et,Ferreira:1997hj,Garfinkle:1990qj} , reflecting the self-similar behavior of the field configuration under radial transformations and maintaining a consistent energy density profile across different spacetime scales.
-This functional form of the potential \( V_Q(\phi(r)) \propto r^{-3(\omega_q + 1)} \) is exactly what follows from inserting the logarithmic profile for a field into an exponential potential, which connects the scalar dynamics and the geometry that results \cite {Ferreira:1997hj,Gibbons:1987ps,Barreiro:1999zs}.
+\cite{Copeland:1997et,Ferreira:1997hj,Garfinkle:1990qj}, reflecting the self-similar behavior of the field configuration under radial transformations and maintaining a consistent energy density profile across different spacetime scales.
+This functional form of the potential

+is exactly what follows from inserting the logarithmic profile for a field into an exponential potential, which connects the scalar dynamics and the geometry that results \cite{Ferreira:1997hj,Gibbons:1987ps,Barreiro:1999zs}.
 That the radial dependence of these power laws is just the form which would have made the quintessence energy density to decrease as \ref{43} (that is, appropriately for keeping this away from 1 as we go around in empty space), and ensures remains constant that the value of \( \omega_q\) will continue unchanged throughout spacetime.

 More concretely, we have the radial profile of the scalar field given by